Introduction

 Articulate the transformation vision in plain language

-Clarify the drivers: why now, why this?
+Clarify the drivers: why now, why this over alternatives

 Test alignment across stakeholders